mantrajsframework/mantrad/docs/29-mantra-core-components.md

 * croncleanupevent: defines a cron configuration to launch "system.cleanup".

 * cronbackupevent: defines a cron configuration to launc "system.backup".

-* minifyhtml: if true, then html content is rendered minified.
-Optional.

-* compressresponses: if true, then requests are reponsed compressed.
-[Compression module](https://www.npmjs.com/package/compression) is used.
-Optional.

-* translatejsapi: if used, then should indicated an API name of a component (with the format "component name.api name") which will manage the process of set js files added to the render request.
+* translatejsapi: if used, then should indicate an injection key indicating the API to be called which will manage the process of set js files added to the render request.
 Optional.

 This API should point to a function like this: